soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 1. A complete Html document
 2. A type for html structures such as headings and paragraphs that can go inside the <body> tag

-We want them to be distinct because we don't want to mix them together.
+We want them to be distinct because we don't want to mix them.

 <details>
   <summary>Solution</summary>